What Does “Pending” Sale Mean in Real Estate?

 That’s not to say that a “sale pending” status means the house is off the market.
 Some MLS’s (multiple listing services) have different categories of statuses.
 So, be sure to check with your agent if you’re questioning whether a home is truly available or not.

 Sometimes there are additional stipulations or clauses that make the status of a listing more complicated.
-For example, many states allow "kick out" clauses, which gives home sellers the right to market their home and receive other offers, despite being under contract with another buyer.
+For example, many states allow a “kick out” clause, which gives home sellers the right to market their home and receive other offers, despite being under contract with another buyer.

 Can You Make an Offer When a Sale Is Pending?